Daily High to Daily Low: Is It Safe to Buy Alphabet Inc. (GOOG)?

-Alphabet Inc. (NASDAQ:GOOG) went down by -2.61% from its latest closing price compared to the recent 1-year high of $152.10.
-The company’s stock price has collected 3.56% of gains in the last five trading sessions.
-The Wall Street Journal reported on 10/06/22 that Google Expands Its Hardware With New Pixel Watch, Pixel 7 and 7 Pro Phones
+Alphabet Inc. (NASDAQ:GOOG) went up by 1.43% from its latest closing price compared to the recent 1-year high of $152.10.
+The company’s stock price has collected -2.47% of loss in the last five trading sessions.
+MarketWatch.com reported on 10/12/22 that TikTok parent ByteDance aims to challenge Spotify, Apple with music-streaming growth

 Is It Worth Investing in Alphabet Inc. (NASDAQ :GOOG) Right Now?